Hacktivists from the 4chan Anonymous group used LOIC in the following attacks:

 - Operation Payback: An attack on the Recording Industry Association of America (RIAA), Visa, MasterCard, PayPal, and other organizations that opposed WikiLeaks (2010)

-- Operation Megaupload: An attack on Universal Music Group, the US Department of Justice, and more organizations that were involved in the shutdown of Megaupload (2012)
+- Operation Megaupload: An attack on Universal Music Group, the US Department of Justice, and other organizations that were involved in the shutdown of Megaupload (2012)

 LOIC is very simple: it floods a specific IP address with TCP or UDP packets or HTTP requests to a specific port.
-A single user with LOIC usually cannot cause a denial of service.
-However, a large number of users with LOIC cause the target server to slow down with the processing of legitimate requests because of the unusually high network traffic.
+A single user running LOIC usually cannot cause a denial of service.
+However, a large number of users running LOIC cause the target server to slow down with the processing of legitimate requests because of the unusually high network traffic.

 The Low Orbit Ion Cannon is very popular because it can be used by someone with minimum technical knowledge.
 For organized DDoS attacks, the application can be used in hivemind mode.
 In this mode, the user only connects to an IRC (Internet Relay Chat) channel.
 Commands with target systems and attack details are sent by the attack organizer to this channel.
 In this mode, one person has full control of LOIC instances on many user computers so the attack is performed with the use of a voluntary botnet.

 The usability of LOIC is limited.
 Its activities cannot be anonymized or redirected through proxies.
 Therefore, everyone who participates in DDoS attacks using this tool can be easily identified and prosecuted.
 It is also very easy to block because all requests follow the same template.
-A more advanced version of LOIC also exists – the High Orbit Ion Cannon (HOIC) and it addresses some of these limitations.
+A more advanced version of LOIC – the High Orbit Ion Cannon (HOIC) – also exists and addresses some of these limitations.

-It is best to defend against LOIC attacks at the level of the internet service provider.
+It is best to defend against LOIC attacks at the level of the internet service provider (ISP).
 Many large providers already have DDoS mitigation mechanisms.
 Major cloud storage providers have such high bandwidth that LOIC attacks have very little effect.

-If you host your own web server, you may defend against LOIC and similar attacks with the use of intrusion detection and prevention systems such as Snort.
-Once you spot a LOIC attack, you can also simply filter out all packets from specific IPs.
-To protect yourself, you may also configure your firewall to limit the number of requests per minute.
-This will filter out attack traffic and will have no effect on legitimate users.
+If you host your own web server, you can defend against LOIC and similar attacks with the use of intrusion detection and prevention systems such as Snort.
+Once you spot a LOIC attack, you can simply filter out all packets from specific IPs.
+To protect yourself, you can also configure your firewall to limit the number of requests per minute.
+This will filter out attack traffic but will have no effect on legitimate users.